 The crucial element here is being as concrete as possible about your goals, and then designing a set of metrics that will give you results that are relevant to your project.

-Both projects are driven by the same goal (analyze customer behaviour with an aim of increasing sales) but only one of them is, from a marketing point of view, much more likely to produce relevant data.
-That, and the clarity vision will help you communicate specific instructions that your developers can put to work from the start.
+Both projects are driven by the same goal (analyze customer behavior with an aim of increasing sales) but only one of them is, from a marketing point of view, much more likely to produce relevant data.
+A clear vision will help you communicate specific instructions that your developers can put to work from the start.
 It goes a long way to creating an actionable proof of concept (POC) that can later be used to assess if your algorithms are successful or not.
 When thinking of how to plan for machine learning projects, this is a step that cannot be ignored, and it can take as little as a few weeks to do thoroughly.

 Initial Testing and Further Development

 Once your company has developed actionable metrics and communicated them to the development team, the next step to properly plan for machine learning projects involves an initial testing stage.
 Think of it as a tentative exploration period where your POC model is built as an API and explored to see if it lives up to initial expectations.
 This can take up to a month or two to do comprehensively.